LukeGrahamLandry/franca/devlog.md

 - no arge.
 913k -> 856k bytes of code. not any faster tho.
   no pare. down to 845k, which is strange, shouldn't do anything if not used. so that's missed backend optimisation.
+- graphics/macos might be a problem. there's some extra work to make it do frame callback on the main thread but i already do that and i briefly checked that it kept the same stack base before starting this. but that's just for display_link_callback2 where i actually do the work, display_link_callback1 is still called on a different thread. current situation is it works aot and dies jitted because it calls a shim.
+  `CVDisplayLink::runIOThread > jit:display_link_callback1 > aot:report_called_uncompiled_or_just_fix_the_problem > aot:mark_temporary_storage > aot:mark > null`
+  - :JitShimsUnfilledWhenExecStyleJit
+    the reason jit shims used to work even after setting comptime=0 was the compiler pointer was baked into the jit shim code and then got jit_shim_env from there. noticed that problem when FRANCA_NO_CACHE but it also affects build_for_graphics. i was imagining main_thread_pump always got rid of jit shims but no, when ExecStyle.Jit it doesn't bake things so if there's a function pointer in memory it won't get remapped. so `d_l_c_1` probably was a shim because fnptr but not in memory. i don't quite understand why the shim checking its own got slot doesn't fix the problem. oh, it doesn't get added to pending because its in applicationDidFinishLaunching which is in memory. forcing it to be reached earlier makes it not crash, but still doesn't render stuff.
+- took a detour to add some logging so you can see whats going on in the frontend like you can in the backend with -d also made more value types printable in the compiler.

 ## (Dec 12)